alexpryshchepa/speed-matters/README.md

 ## Styleguide & Project structure

 All files except indexes files should be placed in filename related folders.
-The project uses [BEM](https://en.bem.info/methodology/) approach to write CSS.
+The project uses [BEM](https://en.bem.info/methodology/) approach to writing CSS.
-So if we created Elm file with markup that needs be styled we need to create Scss file inside folder that mirroring Elm related file path e.g.
+So if Elm file with markup that needs to be styled was created we need to create Scss file inside folder that mirroring Elm related file path e.g.

 ```